DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 An example response body is listed below.
 Successful requests will return a response body with updates included.

 For more detailed information see the specifications for this [confirm an ECF partnership endpoint.](/api-reference/reference-v3.html#api-v3-partnerships-ecf-post)

+#### Providers should note:

+**New partnerships will be rejected if a school has not yet confirmed they no longer want to work with their former provider:** While schools can request to change their ECF-training programme delivery or challenge existing partnerships, the API assumes schools intend to work with a given provider for multiple cohorts.
+In order for a new provider to confirm partnership with them, schools must first notify the DfE that they no longer want to work with their former provider.
+For example:

+* Provider X confirms a partnership with a school for the 2021 cohort and deliver ECF-based training to ECTs and mentors
+* In preparation for the 2022 cohort, the school has not yet confirmed their chosen programme delivery.
+Therefore the `induction_programme_choice` value will be `not_yet_known`
+* A new provider Y tries to confirm partnership with the school for the 2022 cohort.
+The API **will reject** provider Y’s partnership request as the the school has **not yet** notified the DfE that they do not want to continue partnering with provider X for the 2022 cohort
+* The school notifies DfE that they no longer want to work with provider X for the 2022 cohort
+* Once DfE receives this notification, provider Y can confirm the new partnership with the school for the 2022 cohort

 #### Example request body: